Law Firm Accounting Services: A CFO Can Help

 - Obtaining Lending and Lines of Credits

-Hiring a CFO is a good idea whether you are just starting out as a law school graduate or you already own a law practice.
-Let’s take a look at the best benefits that law firms with a CFO can enjoy.
+Hiring a CFO is a good idea whether you are just starting as a law school graduate or already own law practice.
+Let’s look at the best benefits law firms with a CFO can enjoy.

 1. Gain an Edge Over Your Firm’s Biggest Rivals

 For example, most lawyers use the cash basis method instead of the accrual method.
-However, many times it makes sense for law firms to run their books on an accrual basis.
-Switching from cash basis to accrual basis many times can give the law firm a better understanding of how it is truly performing financially.
+However, it often makes sense for law firms to run their books on an accrual basis.
+Switching from cash basis to accrual basis many times can give the law firm a better understanding of how it is genuinely performing financially.

-When hiring a CFO or controller typically the first step is for that person or team to look at your financial data and records for errors.
-Your firm’s key financial info includes its income statement, expenses, bank statements, daily balance sheet, cash flow, and statement of owner’s equity.
+When hiring a CFO or controller, typically, the first step is for that person or team to look at your financial data and records for errors.
+Your firm’s critical financial info includes its income statement, expenses, bank statements, daily balance sheet, cash flow, and statement of owner’s equity.
 That data is critical in understanding your firm’s overall health and areas where you can improve.
 If you currently do not have any of these financial reports, the CFO or controller will build them.

 2. Use Advanced Technology

 Does your legal practice automate billing?
-If not, you may be spending more time than you should on manual data entry.
+If not, you may spend more time on manual data entry than you should.
 Working with a CFO and professional legal accountant will give your firm access to advanced tech.